ramiroricardo/BthetaDietEvolution/README.md

 ### Overview
 The .Rmd files contain all of the analysis, except those that were carried with Graphpad Prism.
 Bash or R scripts are called from the .Rmd files.

+Intermediate files are in the data and analysis folders.

+Cloning/downloading this repository, and oppening BthetaDietEvolution.Rproj (RStudio) will allow rendering each of the .Rmd files into html files with statistical output and figures.